ericrenone/Federated-Agentic-Learning/README.md

 ### 2. Bayesian Model Reduction

 Agents are capable of **structural learning**.
 As the global model stabilizes, agents evaluate whether a "Complex" or "Simple" prior better minimizes their local Free Energy, favoring simplicity when environmental uncertainty is low.
+Model compression is an emergent property of Bayesian inference — not a heuristic.

 ### 3. Federated Aggregation (FedAvg)

 Nodes compute gradients of their local Free Energy functionals and transmit weight updates to a global server.
 The server aggregates these into a **Global Likelihood Matrix ()**, which is then redistributed to all agents.
+Local variational objectives induce coherent global learning.

 ---